isc-projects/bind9/doc/arm/reference.rst

 :any:`primaries` Block Grammar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. namedconf:statement:: primaries
+   :tags: zone
+   :short: Defines one or more primary servers for a zone.

 .. _primaries_statement:

 :any:`primaries` Block Definition and Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :any:`primaries` lists allow for a common set of primary servers to be easily used by multiple stub and secondary zones in their :any:`primaries` or :any:`also-notify` lists.
 (Note: :any:`primaries` is a synonym for the original keyword ``masters``, which can still be used, but is no longer the